 - Your age.
 Compared with younger people, older people have lower levels of the substance in the skin that UVB light converts into the vitamin D precursor.
 Older people are less efficient vitamin D producers than younger people.
 Take that into account when changing your lifestyle to accommodate your sun exposure.

 - The health of your liver and kidneys.
 Some types of liver disease can reduce the absorption of vitamin D because the ailing liver isn’t producing normal amounts of bile.
 These essential steps to vitamin D metabolism can’t occur or occur incompletely.
-Levels of the bioactive form of vitamin D3 depends on the health of the kidneys.
-Someone with reduced kidney function, bioactive vitamin D levels will decrease as the function of the organ gets worse.
-I would suggest you do an ultrasound scan to see the condition of your kidneys.
+Levels of the bioactive form of vitamin D3 depend on the health of the kidneys.
+For someone with reduced kidney function, bioactive vitamin D levels will decrease as the function of the organ gets worse.

 - The latitude where you live.
 At higher latitudes, the amount of vitamin D–producing UVB sunlight reaching the earth’s surface goes down in the winter because of the low angle of the sun.
 Short days and clothing that covers legs and arms also limit UVB exposure.
 Use your logic and make adjustments to the 15 minutes on a summer day as your benchmark.